 Costs for a full-time student living on campus for the 2019-20 school year

 |Total Cost||$ 45,300|

 Once a budget has been determined, the process of creating a financial aid package begins.
 Four areas of financial aid are considered: academic/merit scholarships, federal, state and institutional need-based grants, student loans, and work-study.
 Each student’s award package is evaluated within each area to determine if the student is eligible for an award.

 - Complete the Continuing Student Goshen College Financial Aid Application available in the Student Financial Aid Office.
 Complete this form as early as possible to guarantee that your financial aid funds will be available for the next year.
 This form needs to be completed every year.

 - For U.S. citizens or permanent residents, submit a “Free Application for Federal Student Aid” (FAFSA) as soon as possible after October 1 at www.fafsa.gov.
 Students should specify 001799 as the code number for Goshen College.

 - You may receive a Missing Information Letter.
-This letter is to remind you of pending paperwork needed to complete your Financial Aid Award.
+This letter is to remind you of pending paperwork needed to complete your Financial Aid Notification.
 If information is requested, please submit this information as soon as possible.

 Information for Parents

 In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), the Financial Aid Office will not disclose any student’s financial aid information to parents unless the student provides written consent through our FERPA form.